dotlang/language/doc/RFE.md

 If import gives binding, I can embed it inside a struct binding:
 `my_customer = {name: "A", age: 12, @("/dasdsad"){}}`

-? - Formalise `T: type` as a type parameter vs. named type or type alias
+N - Formalise `T: type` as a type parameter vs. named type or type alias

-? - How can this be used to ease interop with other languages e.g. C or Java or C++ or Go?
+N - How can this be used to ease interop with other languages e.g. C or Java or C++ or Go?